Bayesian computation for high-dimensional Gaussian Graphical Models with spike-and-slab priors: COVID-19 Data

 We consider a dataset from \cite{jewson2024graphical} with COVID-19 infection rates from 01/2020 to 11/2021 ($n = 97$ weeks) across $p=332$ meta-counties in the US.
 The meta-counties result from grouping neighboring counties that have small populations until all counties had $\geq 500,000$ inhabitants.
 The authors regressed county log-infection rates (log infections divided by the county's population) on temperature, vaccination rates, an index measuring the stringency of pandemic measures, a weekly fixed-effect term estimating the mean infections across all counties in that particular week, and a first-order auto-regressive term measuring the infection rate in the previous week.
 The goal was to learn in what counties COVID-19 co-evolved beyond what's explainable by these covariates, i.e., to identify non-zero partial correlations in the regression residuals across counties.
 The authors showed the error normality assumption was reasonable, see \cite{jewson2024graphical} for details.

-Table \ref{Tab:Covid} presents the results of our Gibbs algorithm as well as bdgraph.mpl, regression.pl, GLASSO-BIC and GLASSO-EBIC.
+Table \ref{Tab:Covid} presents the results of our Gibbs algorithm with Binomial, Beta-Binomial and empirical Bayes model priors, as well as bdgraph.mpl, regression.pl, GLASSO-BIC and GLASSO-EBIC.
 The number of MCMC iterations used and convergence diagnostics are presented in Section \ref{Sec:COVID_diagnostics}.
-An edge was declared by thresholding $\hat{\pi}(\Omega_{jk} \neq 0 \mid \Y)$ to control the Bayesian FDR below 0.05 \citep{mueller:2004}.
-All three Bayesian methods selected many fewer edges than GLASSO-BIC, whereas GLASSO-EBIC selected no edges, i.e., the GLASSO was very sensitive to the regularisation parameter. regression.pl estimated fewer edges than our Gibbs and bdgraph.mpl estimated more.
+As before, the estimates $\hat{\pi}(\Omega_{jk} \neq 0 \mid \Y)$ are thresholded to control the Bayesian FDR below 0.05 \citep{mueller:2004}.
+The Bayesian methods selected many fewer edges than GLASSO-BIC, whereas GLASSO-EBIC selected no edges, i.e., the GLASSO was very sensitive to the regularisation parameter.
+The Beta-Binomial and empirical Bayes model priors resulted in marginally more edges than when $\theta$ is fixed. regression.pl estimated fewer edges than our Gibbs and bdgraph.mpl estimated more.

 To evaluate the quality of these inferences we conducted a 10-fold cross validation, using the posterior mean estimated on 90\% of the data to predict a held-out 10\%.
 We evaluated the average log-likelihood of the held-out data evaluated at $\hat{\Omega}$ obtained in the training data, and also the squared correlation between observations and out-of-sample predictions, i.e., $R^2=\mbox{cor}(\Y, \hat{\Y})^2$ where $\hat{y}_{ij} = \sum_{k=1, k\neq j}^p-\frac{\hat{\Omega}_{jk}}{\hat{\Omega}_{jj}}y_{ik}$.
-Our Gibbs algorithm outperformed the two pseudo-Bayesian methods in both metrics (Table \ref{Tab:Covid}).
+Our Gibbs algorithm with fixed $\theta$ outperformed the two pseudo-Bayesian methods in both metrics (Table \ref{Tab:Covid}).
 These results support the simulation results that, in some situations, bdgraph.mpl may show inflated FDR and regression.pl reduced power relative to exact Bayesian methods.

+Under the Beta-Binomial and empirical Bayes priors Gibbs sampling achieved lower held-out log-likelihood, but higher $R^2$ than the fixed $\theta$ case.

 GLASSO showed the best out-of-sample predictive accuracy when its regularisation was selected with the BIC, albeit requiring an order of magnitude more edges to do so, and worst when selected with the EBIC.
 These findings agree with our simulations, where GLASSO exhibited good predictive accuracy but its FDR was too high for hypothesis testing standards.

 The GLASSO run times were excellent however, which in line with our simulations suggests that if one only seeks sparse point estimates then GLASSO is highly competitive.
 The run time of our Gibbs algorithm was comparable to that of the pseudo-Bayesian methods, supporting that it is possible to conduct fully Bayesian inference in settings where only pseudo-Bayesian inference was previously feasible.